tjcchen/docker-react-app/README.md

 # docker users

-# run a alpine linux environment
+# run an alpine linux environment
 docker run -it alpine

 # add an app group